cdkooistra/cdkooistra.github.io/README.md

-# connorkooistra
+# Personal Portfolio

-A minimal static site to display my portfolio and resume, built with [[Zola](https://www.getzola.org/)].
+Hi, welcome to my [personal portfolio](cdkooistra.github.io): a minimalistic but elegant static site to showcase me and my resume.
+The site is built with [Zola](https://www.getzola.org/), and is automatically updated and deployed using **GitHub Actions** and **GitHub Pages**.